desertthunder/malfestio/docs/at-notes.md

 # AT Protocol Research Notes

+Reference material for AT Protocol integration.
+For implementation details, see [todo.md](todo.md).

 ## OAuth 2.1 Specification

 AT Protocol uses a specific profile of OAuth 2.1 for client↔PDS authorization.